 The long read assembler Canu was used in this project.
-The Canu assembly was polished using Pilon and the 10X Da-Ae reads.
-After polishing with Pilon, the Canu assembly had a larger N50, smaller assembly size, and more complete BUSCOs compared to its unpolished counterpart.
+The Canu Da-Ae assembly was polished using Pilon and the 10X Da-Ae reads.
+After polishing with Pilon, the Canu Da-Ae assembly had a larger N50, smaller assembly size, and more complete BUSCOs compared to its unpolished counterpart.

 Dovetail Scaffolding

-The Pilon-polished Canu assembly was scaffolded using the HiRise pipeline by Dovetail Genomics.
-After HiRise scaffolding, the Canu assembly showed a large increase in N50 from 1.59 Mb to 42.79.
-The Canu assembly was now composed of 3,190 scaffolds.
-The Canu assembly also had 23 scaffolds greater than 1 Mb, with the largest being 74.2 Mb.
-Regarding BUSCO scores, the scaffolding caused the single to duplicate ratio to decrease in the Canu assembly, resulting in an increase in the number of complete BUSCOs in the Canu assembly
+The Pilon-polished Canu Da-Ae assembly was scaffolded using the HiRise pipeline by Dovetail Genomics.
+After HiRise scaffolding, the Canu Da-Ae assembly showed a large increase in N50 from 1.59 Mb to 42.79.
+The Canu Da-Ae assembly was now composed of 3,190 scaffolds.
+The Canu Da-Ae assembly also had 23 scaffolds greater than 1 Mb, with the largest being 74.2 Mb.
+Regarding BUSCO scores, the scaffolding caused the single to duplicate ratio to decrease in the Canu Da-Ae assembly, resulting in an increase in the number of complete BUSCOs in the Canu Da-Ae assembly

 Assigning Scaffolds to Chromosomes